cwfparsonson/trafpy/docs/docs/index.rst

 TrafPy is a Python package for the generation, management and standardisation of network traffic.

-TrafPy provides:

-- a pre-built **interactive Jupyter Notebook** tool for visually building distributions and data which accurately mimic traffic characteristics of real networks (e.g. data centres);
+TrafPy contains the following key modules:

-- a **generator** package for generating network traffic which can be flexibly integrated into custom Python projects; and
+- ``trafpy.generator``: A package for generating custom and/or literature traffic trace data which can be exported into universally compatible file formats (e.g.
+  CSV, Pickle, JSON, etc.) and imported into any simulation, emulation, or experimentation environment.
+It also comes with an interactive Jupyter Notebook tool for visually building and shaping distributions.
-- a **manager** package which can be used to simulate network management (scheduling, routing etc.) following the standard OpenAI Gym reinforcement learning framework.
+- ``trafpy.manager``: A package for simulating a data centre network with various routing and scheduling protocols following the standard OpenAI Gym reinforcement learning interface.
+- ``trafpy.benchmarker``: A package for generating, reproducing, and establishing standard network traffic benchmarks.

 TrafPy can be used to quickly and easily replicate traffic distributions from the literature even in the absense of raw open-access data.
 Furthermore, it is hoped